SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 # Nomenclature basics

-_This manual provided a basic how-to for gettings started with the nomenclature interfaces as they **currently** exist._
+_This manual provides a how-to to getting started with managing nomenclature.
+It makes specific references to interfaces as they currently exists, these may change._

 ## How to get started